venuNan/DSA/README.md

-this is my repository related to teh datastructures venu
+This is the my first public repository related to the datastructures and algorithms